 “Forest Sun's indomitable spirit shines in Stubborn Breathing Heart.
 This prolific artist once again creates a soulful and heartfelt album with a real and accessible understanding of the complexity of being human.” - Noteworthy Music

 Forest Sun was born in upstate New York to folksinging back-to-the-land hippie parents.
 His dad used to chop wood with neighbor Garth Hudson of the Band and literally built the floor that Bob Dylan stood on at manager Albert Grossman’s Bearsville studios in Woodstock, NY.
-His mom heard Pete Seeger and Joan Baez play in her uncles living room in Boston and dated one of the Chambers Brothers before she met his dad.
+His mom heard Pete Seeger and Joan Baez play when they filmed a TV show in her uncles living room in Boston, and dated one of the Chambers Brothers before she met his dad.
 Weaned on a diet of Jackson Browne and Toots and the Maytals, some of Forest’s earliest memories are of his dad playing “Poncho and Lefty” by Townes Van Zandt and his mom singing Elizabeth Cotton’s “Freight Train”.
 Forest wrote songs with Rory Block when he was six years old, learned to juggle with WavyGravy when he was 9, and studied drumming with the late African master percussionist Babatunde Olatunji as a teenager.
 In college he played in a band with SNL star Maya Rudolph.
 They opened for No Doubt at the Catalyst in Santa Cruz before Forest left to study art in Spain.

 Forest’s songs mine his deep folk roots and embrace his love of gospel, soul, reggae, Americana, blues and jazz.